 In 2017, when we asked residents what they thought about 30km/h speed limits, opinions were divided.

 A little more than half of the people surveyed opposed 30km/h.
 They were concerned it will be too slow, that it was unnecessary and wouldn’t improve safety, and that it was revenue-raising for the Council.

 Those who supported 30km/h said they believed the change would improve safety, be great for the community, reduce traffic and be good for kids.

-Elsewhere in the world, community support for 30km/h limits has always increased after implementation.
+Elsewhere in the world, community support for 30km/h speed limits has always increased after implementation.
+The same occurred here.

 30km/h is about improving safety and amenity for pedestrians and cyclists, who are over-represented in our crash statistics.
 Ninety per cent of crash incidents in the trial area involved pedestrians, cyclists or motorbike riders, and this trend is reflected across Yarra.